lukasNo1/opi/README.md

 ### Hardcoded rules

-- Options with expiration dates below 3 days out are not allowed and will be handled according to the `writeRequirementsNotMetAlert` setting
+- Options with expiration dates below 3 days out are not allowed and will fail
     - So `days` - `daysSpread` must always amount to 3 or more for the bot to work

 ### Risks